 This event will also be attended by groundscare individuals, sports governing bodies, facility operators, sponsors, members of the press and corporate representatives from the global groundscare community.

 This category highlights the very best in fine turf management at bowling greens across the UK – from paid professionals to willing volunteers.
-2016 / winner. – Burnham Hillside Bowls Club, Burnham-on-Crouch, Essex
+2017 / winner. – Potters Bar Bowls Club

 Best Maintained Artificial Pitch

 For those who have received the appropriate training, and apply essential maintenance work to effectively manage an artificial surface.
 2017 / winner. – University of Nottingham

 A team award, for those who intend to or have recently completed a key project, taking into account topics such as vegetation, wildlife and habitats.
 2017 / winner. – Forest Green Rovers FC

 Toro Most Promising Sports Turf Student

 Open to the full-time and part-time student, or graduate (2016) - from a groundscare/sportsturf related course.
 (Entry form is completed by the tutor).
 2017 / winner. – Tara Massey, Manchester City FC

 Often unsung heroes, this award recognises the valuable work of volunteers, who devote their spare time to maintaining and improving our playing surfaces.
 2017 / winner. – Philip Swann, Bridge Trust Society